 Customer Satisfaction: Mixed Reviews

-Fidelity is not accredited by the BBB accredited and has a C- rating, with more than 70 registered customer complaints for reasons such as payment problems.
+Fidelity is not accredited by the BBB accredited and has a C- rating, with nearly 400 customer complaints for reasons such as payment problems.
 Despite this negative review, Fidelity is very well-rated by numerous other sites and receives may positive reviews online.

 Customers can feel confident that Fidelity has the financial strength to provide beneficiaries with the death benefits promised by the policy.